Lysobacter: Habitat

-Lysobacter spp. have been described as ubiquitous inhabitants of soil and water.
+The genus Lysobacter belongs to the Xanthomonadaceae family within the gamma proteobacteria.
+These bacteria are Gram-negative strict aerobes.Lysobacter spp. have been described as ubiquitous inhabitants of soil and water.
 Their presence has been largely ignored, since members often are minor components in sample screenings when using conventional isolation procedures.
 However, because of improved molecular methods of identification and better descriptions for the genus, their agricultural relevance is becoming increasingly evident, especially as members of ecologically significant microbial communities associated with soil and plants.
 Recent evidence suggests Lysobacter spp. may occupy a wide range of ecological niches beyond those associated with plants, including a broad range of 'extreme' environments.
 For example, 16S rDNA phylogenetic analyses show Lysobacter clades that include sequences obtained from hydrothermal vents, isolates from Mt.
 Pinatubo mud flows and upflow anaerobic blanket sludge reactors, and an iron-oxidizing, microaerophilic lithotroph.

 Lysobacter gummosus was discovered living on the skin of redback salamanders and producing 2,4-diacetylphloroglucinol, a chemical which inhibits the growth of certain pathogenic fungi.

 Biological control

+A number of Lysobacter species are now recognized as bacterial predators with an impressive arsenal of bioactive small molecules, which gives them potential both as biocontrol agents and producers of promising drug leads.
 The potential of Lysobacter species as biological control agents for plant diseases has been recognized.
 Among L. enzymogenes strains, C3 is the most thoroughly characterized strain at both the molecular and biological levels.
 The ecological versatility of the strain is reflected by the range of diseases it is able to control, as well as the various plant hosts and plant parts it is capable of colonizing.
 For example, L. enzymogenes strain C3 (erroneously identified as Stenotrophomonas maltophilia) has been reported to control foliar diseases such as leaf spot of tall fescue caused by Bipolaris sorokiniana, bean rust caused by Uromyces appendiculatus and Fusarium head blight of wheat.
 L. enzymogenes strain C3 also has been reported to suppress soilborne diseases, such as brown patch in turfgrass caused by Rhizoctonia solani, the seedling disease Pythium damping-off of sugarbeet and summer patch disease of Kentucky bluegrass caused by the root-infecting Magnaporthe poae.
 Lysobacter sp.
-SB-K88 has been found to suppress damping-off disease in sugar beet and spinach through antibiosis and characteristic root colonization in perpendicular fashion Islam et al. (2005).
+SB-K88 has been found to suppress damping-off disease in sugar beet and spinach through antibiosis and characteristic root colonization in perpendicular fashion.
+Among plant beneficial rhizobacteria, members of the genus Lysobacter have been evaluated as biocontrol agents in greenhouse and field trials against plant diseases caused by bacteria, fungi and oomycetes.